tomaspietravallo/sparkar-fdccc2020/README.md

 ```

 ## Adding materials
-Now, you should get all of materials, so that you can assign them to the meshes.
+Now, you should get all of the materials, so that you can assign them to the meshes.
 You could try to do something like this:

 ```javascript
 await Materials.findFirst('mask-material00');